Skip to main content

 )

 Use agent.update_tools() to update available tools after creating an agent.
-Note that this replaces all tools, including those registered automatically within the agent class.
+This replaces all tools, including those registered automatically within the agent class.
+To reference existing tools before replacement, access the agent.tools property:

 # add a tool